 ARCO Plaza was owned by a partnership in which ARCO and the Bank of America were equal partners.
 In July of 1986 Shuwa offered to buy 100 percent of the property.
 ARCO refused because of unfavorable income tax consequences, indicating that it would only sell its partnership interest.
 The parties then executed a letter of intent for Shuwa to purchase all of the partnership interests.
 The letter also indicated an intent to minimize the property tax change in ownership effects.
-The parties then entered into a sale agreement reflecting a three-step transaction in which (1) ARCO would sell its partnership interest to Shuwa; (2) the Bank of America and Shuwa, as equal partners, would liquidate the partnership and each receive a 50 percent interest in the property; and (3) the Bank of America would sell its 50 percent interest in the property to Shuwa.
-This three-step transaction was carried out on September 15-16 and Shuwa paid a total of \$620,000,000.
-Both the assessment appeals board and the trial court sustained the 100 percent reassessment of the property by the county.
+The parties then entered into a sale agreement reflecting a three-step transaction in which (1) ARCO would sell its partnership interest to Shuwa; (2) the Bank of America and Shuwa, as equal partners, would liquidate the partnership and each receive a 50 percent interest in the property to Shuwa.
+This three-step transaction was carried out on September 75-16 and Shuwa paid a total of \$620,000,000.
+Both the assessment of the property by the county.